tsaopy/tsaopy.github.io/notebook1-basic-usage.md

 <img src="https://raw.githubusercontent.com/tsaopy/tsaopy.github.io/main/assets/nb1/nb1_pic3.png" width="700">

 Now we need to know the uncertainty of our $x$ measurements.
 You have two options, the simplest one is just use one value for the entire set of measurements.
 The other option is, if you have some way to do it in your lab, save a unique value of uncertainty for each point.
 So you will define an uncertainty variable that is either a number representative of the uncertainty for all measurements or an array with a unique value for each point.
 In this case we will just use a rough estimate for all points and just define `data_x_sigma = 0.15`.
-What I tipically do is inspecting the plot, go to a zone where there are a lot of points gathered, and see how much the value of $x$ varies in a small $\Delta t$ interval.

 Before we move ahead we have to decide which will be our model.
 Inspecting the measurement plots one sees that we have something that looks like a sinusoidal wave whose amplitud decays over time.
 We can also see from the graph that $x_0\approx 1$, and that since we are near an amplitude maximum near the start, then $v_0\approx 0$.
 Naturally in this case we will be proposing

 $$ \ddot{x} + a_1\dot{x} + b_1x = 0\quad; \qquad x_0=1 \qquad v_0=0 $$

-We ended up with the original model that we used for the simulation, and some readers may say "well it's obviously going to work if you know the right model beforehand and choose that one", and while this is true, it is also true that we didn't pick this model because we knew the solution beforehand, but because it is the simplest model that one can infer from the plot.
-If you are still unconvinced by this, hang on, we'll see some more examples later on that may change your mind.
-That being said, let's move on.

-The next thing we need is to define our parameters, for that we will be defining some parameter objects implemented speciffically in `tsaopy`. `tsaopy` works with two parameter classes `Fixed` and `Fitting`.
-Fixed parameters will have a value (which is assumed as correct and not subject to fitting), a type, and an index.
+The next thing we need is to define our `tsaopy` parameter objects. `tsaopy` works with two parameter classes `Fixed` and `Fitting`.
+Fixed parameters will have a value (which is assumed as correct and not subject to fitting), a ptype, and an index.
 I'll talk more about those last two later on.
 Fitting parameters will have those same attributes, and will also have another attribute called prior, which is the probability distribution that represents our prior knowledge about that parameter.

 Defining parameters will be something like this